-Risk Our response to the risk Key observations communicated to the Audit Committee Refer to the Accounting Policies; and Note 5 of the Consolidated Financial Statements.
+Risk Our response to the risk Key observations communicated to the Audit Committee Revenue recognition Refer to the Accounting Policies; and Note 5 of the Consolidated Financial Statements.
 Risk due to fraud in revenue recognition, related to upfront payments and milestones leading to incorrect revenue recognition under IFRS 15.
 Our principal audit procedures included: Performed a walkthrough of the revenue process and gained an understanding of the design of key controls.
 Obtained and reviewed management's accounting memo's and related license agreements focusing on key terms of the contract and the accounting impact.
 Reviewed finance and legal meeting minutes near year end where progress and milestones of the license agreement were discussed to ensure completeness of revenue recognised as at the balance sheet date.
 We performed detailed testing by assessing whether the accounting treatment is in line with IFRS 15 and that performance obligations related to revenue recognized had been satisfied.

 Risk Our response to the risk Key observations communicated to the Audit Committee We vouched cash receipts for revenue transactions and where receivables were outstanding at the year end, assessed that their collection was highly probable.
-R&D costs and accruals.
+R&amp;D costs and accruals.
 Refer to the Accounting Policies; and Note 16 of the Consolidated Financial Statements.
 The Group has a number of arrangements with Contract Research Organisations (CRO's) and other third parties for the provision of clinical or R&D services.
-There is a risk that the costs associated with these contracts may not be appropriately accounted for, particularly for contracts entered into at or near period end. included: • We reviewed management's contract register and selected significant new and amended contracts to test, with a lower threshold applied to contracts close to period end.
-We have concluded that the Group's arrangement and contracts with CRO's have been appropriately accounted for and the related disclosures are appropriate.
-We selected a sample of expenses for occurrence testing, with amounts and other details agreed back to supporting documentation.
-For each sample we determined if the item was classified correctly as R&D or G&A based on our understanding of the R&D classification.
+There is a risk that the costs associated with these contracts may not be appropriately accounted for, particularly for contracts entered into at or near period end.
+We reviewed management's contract register and selected significant new and amended contracts to test, with a lower threshold applied to contracts close to period end. of the R&amp;D classification.
 We confirmed the completeness of expenses and accruals recorded by testing invoices received subsequent to the period end and checking whether they were properly recorded.
 We assessed the adequacy of related disclosures in the Group's financial statements.